chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 The ability to estimate additional process and biological parameters for copper rockfish was limited by data.
 Collecting the following data would be beneficial to future assessments of the stock:

-\begin{itemize}
+\begin{enumerate}

-	\item Both the recreational and commercial length data indicated that selection of copper rockfish occurs at sizes that were below the length at 50 percent maturity assumed in the base model.
-Developing area specific estimates of the length- or age-at-maturity of copper rockfish in California waters north of Point Conception would provide additional understanding of the potential impact of size selectivity by each fleet.
+	\item The recreational and commercial length data indicated that selection of copper rockfish occurs at sizes that were below the length at 50 percent maturity assumed in the base model.
+Developing area-specific estimates of the length- or age-at-maturity of copper rockfish in California waters north of Point Conception would provide additional understanding of the potential impact of size selectivity by each fleet.

 	\item Length samples could not be divided between live versus dead copper rockfish for the commercial fishery data.
 This was due to issues with the California data in PacFIN (i.e., condition code not available).
 The ability to examine sample sizes and lengths from each type of landing would allow for future assessments to better account for the range of commercial fishing behavior.

-	\item Otoliths should be or continue to be collected from both the commercial and recreational fisheries.
+	\item Otoliths should be or continue to be collected from the commercial and recreational fisheries.
 Additional age data from both fishery-dependent and -independent sources would provide insight of area-specific growth of copper rockfish.
 These data would support future assessments and would also allow for assessments to better capture uncertainty through the estimation of growth parameters within the model.

-\end{itemize}
+Following the review of the base model during the June 2021 Groundfish Subcommittee meeting of the Scientific and Statistical Committee (GFSC-SSC) otoliths collected north of Point Conception in California from the following sources were provided for ageing: CDFW Commercial colletions (N = 102), California Collaborative Fisheries Research Program (N = 54), and Southwest Fisheries Science Center Research Survey (N = 423).
+These otoliths were ages and the creation of area-specific growth curve was attempted.
+Unfortunately, the sampling coverage across ages and sizes was inadequate for the development of an area specific growth curve, emphasizing the continued need for otolith collect in the area.

+	\item California Department of Fish and Wildlife provided additional length observation data that was not available for use in the base models reviewed in the June 2021 Groundfish Subcommittee meeting of the Scientific and Statistical Committee (GFSC-SSC).
+These data were collected from the recreational fishery commercial passenger fishing vessels (CPFV; aka 'party' and 'charter') between 1987 - 1998 and included a total of 6,347 additional length observations.
+A model sensitivity was performed looking at the inclusion of these data which showed that they only had a minimal impact on the base model.
+However, these data should be provided and included in future assessments of copper rockfish.

+\end{enumerate}

 <!--chapter:end:40management.Rmd-->